 I checked on the device I'd ordered built some time ago to alert me to certain changes in the universe.
 Things like this instance, where a certain, unidentified (or at least unlabeled) energy signature popped up out of nowhere while a certain member of a certain team was asleep.
 This intrigued me a bit, as I've only known a few individuals capable of doing this.
 Me, Tex, O'Mally, ... actually that's it.
 Just me, Tex, and O'Mally.

 I set up cyberflags to track the being created by the energy signature.
 I was pretty sure of what it was, and what it looked like, but there was only one way to be sure.

 I brought my presence over to a terminal next to the being, and was surprised when the being pulled off the helmet.
-I was honestly expecting a guy.
+Honestly?
+I was expecting a guy.